alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 [^rop]: Scott Wlaschin, [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/).
 [^always-valid]: Vladimir Khorikov, [Always valid vs not always valid domain model](https://enterprisecraftsmanship.com/posts/always-valid-vs-not-always-valid-domain-model/).
 [^no-serialize]: FluentResults Wiki, [Returning Result Objects from ASP.NET Core Controller](https://github.com/altmann/FluentResults/wiki/Returning-Result-Objects-from-ASP.NET-Core-Controller).
-[^unused-result]: C# allows ignoring return values, so a `Result` can be silently dropped. `Exceptions` “force” handling by crashing; with `Result`, use a Roslyn analyzer to flag unused `Result`s (ideally as an error) so “oops” becomes a compile-time failure instead of a runtime crash.
+[^unused-result]: C# allows ignoring return values, so a `Result` can be silently dropped. `exceptions` “force” handling by crashing; with `Result`, use a Roslyn analyzer to flag unused `Result`s (ideally as an error) so “oops” becomes a compile-time failure instead of a runtime crash.
 [^serializer-aside]: A generic serializer is like a toddler with a marker: it will eagerly “help” by drawing *every property it can reach* onto your public API.
 [^either-bias]: Most `Either`/`Result` APIs are right-/success-biased: `Map`/`Bind` operate on the success branch and propagate the error branch unchanged.
 If you’re using an `Either` type, double-check which side your library treats as “success.”
 [^async-pseudocode]: The snippet below assumes a library that provides async extensions/combinators (e.g., `Bind` on `Task<Result<...>>`).
 The teaching `Result` type above does not provide these by itself.[^either-bias]
 [^rakes]: The library authors have already stepped on the rakes here so you don’t have to.
-[^task-monad]: `Task<T>` **is** a Monad (specifically the "Promise" or "Future" Monad).
+[^task-monad]: `Task<T>` **is** a monad (specifically the "Promise" or "Future" monad).
 It manages the "latency" and "concurrency" effects.
 While it has side effects (scheduling/timing), it follows the exact same structural laws as `Result` or `List`.
 See Stephen Toub, [Tasks, Monads, and LINQ](https://devblogs.microsoft.com/pfxteam/tasks-monads-and-linq/).